talagayev/OpenMMDL/docs/simulation_output.rst

    * - membrane_protein_name.pdb*
      - Prepared PDB File with membrane.

-*Minimization_Equilibration*: Folder that contains topology files after the minimization and equilibration of OpenMM.
+*Minimization Equilibration*: Folder that contains topology files after the minimization and equilibration with **OpenMM**.

 .. list-table::
    :header-rows: 1